 Introduction

-Trauma, defined as the clinical entity composed of the combination of physical injury and the body’s associated responses (1) is a significant public health concern worldwide.
+Trauma, defined as the clinical entity composed of the combination of physical injury and the body’s associated responses (1), is a significant public health concern worldwide.
 It accounts for a substantial portion of morbidity and mortality rates, being the cause of 4.3 million fatalities each year (2).
 It is the leading cause of death for people aged 18-39 (3).
 Care of patients with traumatic injuries has long been a significant target point for healthcare improvement programs (4).
 Multidisciplinary morbidity and mortality conferences form a cornerstone of initiatives dedicated to enhancing the quality of trauma care and consequently, improve patient outcomes (5).

 Opportunities for improvement